 - Turn off the display of the Mesh, Geometry and Attributes layers in the Treeview. - By default the Deformed mesh layer is visible.
+If beam end release are visible these may be turned off by visiting the Visualise tab for this layer.

-To see other mode shapes: - In the Treeview right-click on Mode 2
+To see other mode shapes:

+- In the Treeview right-click on Mode 2